khulnasoft-lab/design.khulnasoft.com/contents/usability/settings-management.md

 Each category displays a title and a brief explanation of what users should expect when the the accordion is expanded.
 Use consistent terms and follow the [voice and tone](/content/voice-and-tone) guidelines.

+Configuration of settings can happen directly within the accordion or can be deferred to a secondary screen using the principles of [progressive disclosure](/usability/progressive-disclosure).
+For example, consider placing configuration options in a [modal](/components/modal) or on a linked detail page to avoid overwhelming users.

 ### Saving settings

 To keep the experience of settings consistent, avoid using a combination of manual and auto-save in form options.
 Learn more about [saving progress](/usability/saving-and-feedback#saving-progress).